 Please direct any questions to August Blitz Chair Amador Salinas at firstname.lastname@example.org or NSS Policy Chair Dale Skran at email@example.com.
 You can find information on past August Blitzes at www.nss.org/legislative.

-ISDC 2017 is organized by the National Space Society (NSS) and will be held in St. Louis, Missouri, May 18-22, at the Union Station Hotel
+ISDC 2018 is organized by the National Space Society (NSS) and will be held in Los Angeles, CA, May 24-27, at the Sheraton Gateway Hotel.

-The International Space Development Conference® (ISDC® 2017) is where people from all around the world connect and share the latest breakthroughs in space exploration and development.
-ISDC® 2017 is the perfect place for space leaders, astronauts, enthusiasts and the next generation of experts to meet.
-ISDC® attracts men and women of all ages; each bringing unique skills and backgrounds such as: aerospace industry leaders and startups, space exploration pioneers, academic thought leaders, and space supporters – all united by a common goal; to discuss the latest discoveries and projects on space development.
+The International Space Development Conference® (ISDC® 2018) is where people from all around the world connect and share the latest breakthroughs in space exploration, development, and settlement.
+ISDC® 2018 is the perfect place for space leaders, astronauts, enthusiasts and the next generation of experts to meet.
+ISDC® attracts men and women of all ages; each bringing unique skills and backgrounds such as: aerospace industry leaders and startups, space exploration pioneers, academic thought leaders, and space supporters – all united by a common goal; to discuss the latest discoveries and projects on space development and settlement.